 1. The annual faculty and staff vehicle registration fee is $5 per vehicle.
 Replacement permits (hang tags) are $5 per vehicle.
-There is a limitation of one permit (hang tag), unless issued for special circumstances.
-The parking permit is not to be shared or given to anyone else.
+There is a limit of one permit (hang tag), unless issued for special circumstances.
+The parking permit is not to be shared or transferred to anyone else.

-2. The annual student vehicle registration fee is $95 ($84 dedicated for student parking enhancement and $11 parking registration fee).
+2. The annual student vehicle registration fee is $95 ($84 is dedicated for student parking enhancement and $11 for parking registration).
 There is a $10 replacement fee assessed for lost or stolen permits.
-Students may only register one vehicle and possess only one permit for that vehicle.
-Automotive students with project cars: refer to section C below.
-Motorcycle owners: a student may transfer their registration between a vehicle and motorcycle, but may not have both a motorcycle and passenger vehicle on campus at the same time (which would occupy two parking spaces).
-To transfer, the motorcycle sticker would need to be removed (scraped off the bike's fork) and returned in exchange for the hang tag or vice versa.
-New vehicles obtained after registration: transferring the permit to a new vehicle may be done at no charge by notifying University Police.
+Students may register only one vehicle and possess one permit for that vehicle.
+Exception for student motorcycle owners: a student may transfer their registration between a vehicle and motorcycle to avoid the additional $95 fee, but may not have both vehicle and motorcycle on campus at the same time.
+To do this, the motorcycle sticker would need to be removed (scraped off the bike's fork) and returned in exchange for the hang tag or vice versa.
+If a student changes vehicles anytime during the year, they may transfer their hang tag to the other vehicle and notify University Police of the vehicle change at no charge.

-1. Students, Faculty and Staff must display their permit (hang tag) from the rear view mirror of their vehicle with the printed side of the hang tag facing forward at all times while parked on campus.
+1. Students, faculty and staff must display their permit (hang tag) from the rear view mirror of their vehicle with the printed side of the hang tag facing forward at all times while parked on campus.
 If the hang tag is not displayed properly from the rear view mirror, the vehicle will be considered "unregistered" and will be ticketed accordingly.
-Hangtags displayed on the rearview mirror while any motor vehicle is being operated on a public highway, off-campus, is contrary to section 375.30 of the NYS Vehicle & Traffic Law, and may subject drivers to enforcement from police organizations not affiliated with Alfred State College.
+Permits displayed on the rear view mirror while any motor vehicle is being operated on a public highway, off-campus, is contrary to section 375.30 of the NYS Vehicle & Traffic Law, and may subject drivers to enforcement from law enforcement.

 2. Permits (hang tags) are not transferable between persons.
 The permit is registered to an individual and therefore, the registrant is not allowed to share or give the permit to anyone else.
 Any tickets associated with a particular permit, become the financial responsibility of the person who registered the vehicle for which the permit was issued.